Young Trees

 • Salt tolerance: moderate

-• Uses: ornamental, residential, commercial, remediation, roadside
+• Uses: shade, ornamental, residential, commercial, remediation, roadside

 • Florida native: yes